COVESA/dlt-daemon/doc/dlt_for_developers.md

 - A non-critical component is failing or cannot be found
 - A system component is crashing
-- A system essential file can’t be read or written
+- A system essential file can't be read or written
 - Detection of corrupted network messages, files, etc. when these impact correct
 - Some major functionality could not be provided (e.g. the route in the navigation could not be calculated)